Updated April 6, 2018

 Liberty Square was our favorite ‘land’.
 So cute in so many ways and it held the Disneyland old school feeling we adore.
 We thought Fantasyland attraction signs looked like circus facades and felt totally different than Fantasyland in DLR.
 The ones at WDW were charming and unusual and I enjoyed that.

 We preferred WDW Tomorrowland over DLR’s version, as predicted.
-And, the Electric Light Parade was the most magical thing ever and I am hoping they bring it back to DLR, as is rumored for the 60th celebration in 2015.
-Fingers crossed.
+And, the Electric Light Parade was the most magical thing ever.
+Of course, nothing beat seeing it at Disneyland when it retired.
+But, I was happy to see it at Disney World, too.

 The Bibbidi Bobbidi Boutique was darling and similar to our experience at Disneyland’s BBB.
 We chose the castle location over Downtown Disney for convenience.
 The Fairy Godmother was just outside the castle as my “Cinderella” finished her makeover, so it was the perfect opportunity for a photo.